Benefits 101

 Under the ACA, you can stay on your parent’s healthcare plan until you turn 26, regardless of whether you live with them.
 Depending on your parent’s plan, you may lose healthcare coverage on your 26th birthday.
 Some plans allow young adults to stay on their parent’s plan throughout the end of the plan year, and others drop coverage on the day they turn 26.
 Since all plans are different, it’s important to plan ahead to ensure that when the time comes you are covered.

-Turning 26 is considered a qualifying life event and you’ll be eligible to enroll mid-year in Proofpoint’s benefits.
+Loss of coverage due to turning 26 is considered a qualifying life event and you’ll be eligible to enroll mid-year in Proofpoint’s benefits.
 You’ll have 31 days from your birthday to enroll.
 If you do not enroll during this period, you will have to wait until the next Open Enrollment period held in the fall.

 Visit Workday to make changes or enroll in benefits within 31 days of your 26th birthday.